 The theory?
 Testing treatments against a patient’s tumor in real time—at no risk to the patient—could show researchers what works and what doesn’t.
 Once a patient stops responding to a first-line treatment, the testing on her organoid could help her oncologist decide on her next intervention—and the next and the next, and so on.

-“By growing their tumor tissue outside the body in a way that represents the tumors they were diagnosed with, then streaming medicines against them, you can see what works,” explains Dr. Tuveson.
+“By growing their tumor tissue outside the body in a way that represents the tumors they were diagnosed with, then streaming medicines against them, you can see what works,” explains Tuv eson.
 “It’s a model system you can develop on each individual patient.”
-At this point Dr. Tuveson and his colleagues have developed roughly 30 pancreatic cancer organoids in the lab.
+At this point Tuveson and his colleagues have developed roughly 30 pancreatic cancer organoids in the lab.
 The focus now is establishing proof of concept and figuring out whether the method is practical.

-To find out more about the Tuveson Lab organoid story, visit the lab’s web page.
+To find out more about the organoid story, visit the Tuveson Lab website.